This chapter describes how to manage your client controllers through Operations Center.

 For JFrog’s Artifactory, read more about configuring a proxy artifact repository in JFrog Artifactory using their Managing Proxies documentation.

-Jenkins allows some operations to be invoked through CLI, some of them being useful to configure Client Masters.
-Refer to Managing plugins from the Client Masters command line for details.
+Jenkins allows some operations to be invoked through CLI, some of them being useful to configure client controllers.
+Refer to Managing plugins from the client controllers command line for details.

 The Beekeeper Upgrade Assistant feature of the Manage Jenkins area of Operations Center is the main interface and entry point to the CloudBees Assurance Program.